gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Another dozen soldiers followed.
 Razi waited until they were past, then waited some more.
-Erileine desperately wanted to straighten up---almost as desperately as she wanted to empty her bladder---but she waited until Razi signaled to keep moving.
+Erileine desperately wanted to straighten up—almost as desperately as she wanted to empty her bladder—but she waited until Razi signaled to keep moving.

 They reached the pot mender's a few minutes later.
 As Erileine